Courses open for registration

 Strong, sustained and mutually beneficial relationships with communities are critical to cultural and heritage organizations that seek relevant, positive and socially responsible roles in society.
 However, while the benefits of meaningful community partnerships are generally recognized across the cultural heritage sector, the knowledge and skills associated with effective community cultural and social development activities are not widely understood or applied.

-The course is all about developing our practice in creating exhibitions that connect and communicate to their audiences effectively.
-As a foundation, we will analyze what makes certain exhibitions successful and how to look at exhibitions with a critical eye.
+As a foundation, we shall analyze what makes exhibitions successful and how to look at all exhibitions with a critical eye.
+Making good decisions throughout the exhibition development process is essential to effective communication.

 The course relies heavily on real life examples and practical exercises.
-You will also gain experience in planning an exhibition through collaboration as a member of a team.
+You will also gain experience in developing interpretive content for an exhibition through collaboration as a member of a team.

 In early 19th-century English museums, a curator was the person charged with “keeping” a collection: that is, cataloging, organizing, caring for and displaying the myriad and oft-times chaotic array of objects.
 In the 20th century, as museums evolved from dusty buildings with monotonous displays into dynamic community- and market-oriented institutions, the curator’s role changed dramatically.
 Curators were typically scholars responsible for researching and acquiring objects and then working with a designer to develop scholarly and educational displays.
 Today, in the 21st century, the roles and responsibilities of curators far exceed the traditional “keeper” and “scholar” roles.
 Whether employed by an organization or working independently, today’s curators act as “cultural producers:” curators research, acquire, and care for both tangible and intangible objects and also work with diverse communities to create meaningful exhibitions and interpret meaning to the public.